IBM/event-automation/_tutorials/monitor-with-splunk-hec.md

 **Tip:** The JMX port can be password-protected to prevent unauthorized pods from accessing it.
 For more information, see [Configuring secure JMX connections]({{ 'es/es_11.0/security/secure-jmx-connections/' | relative_url}}){:target="_blank"}.

-The following example shows how to configure a JMXTrans deployment in the EventStreams custom resources.
+The following example shows how to configure a jmxtrans deployment for {{site.data.reuse.es_name}} versions earlier than 11.2.0.
+If you are running {{site.data.reuse.es_name}} versions 11.2.0 and later, follow the instructions in the [GitHub README](https://github.com/IBM/ibm-event-automation/blob/main/event-streams/jmxtrans/README.md){:target="_blank"} to configure a jmxtrans deployment.

 ```yaml
 # ...